sourcegraph/handbook/content/product/product_management/pricing.md

 ## Choosing between free and enterprise

-This section is to be determined; in the meantime please work with Product Leadership to determine which tier a new major feature should go into.
+This section is to be determined; in the meantime please work with Product Marketing and Product Leadership to determine which tier a new major feature should go into.

 ## Choosing the price for add-on features